 - Gene expression data analysis: Gaussian mixture models can be used for gene expression data analysis.
-In particular, GMMs can be used to detect differentially expressed genes between two conditions and identify which genes might contribute towards a certain phenotype or disease state.
+In particular, GMMs can be used to detect differentially expressed genes between two conditions and identify which genes might contribute toward a certain phenotype or disease state.

 Gaussian mixture models are a type of machine learning algorithm that is commonly used in data science.
-They can be applied to different scenarios, including when there are large datasets and it’s difficult to find clusters or groups of gaussians.
+They can be applied to different scenarios, including when there are large datasets and it’s difficult to find clusters or groups of Gaussians.
 Gaussian mixture models provide probability estimates for each cluster which allows you to label the clusters with less effort than k-means clustering algorithms would require.
-GMMs also offer some other benefits such as finding gaussian mixture models that best describe each group, helping identify underlying categories of data sets, and predicting future stock prices more accurately by considering volatility and noise factors.
+GMMs also offer some other benefits such as finding Gaussian mixture models that best describe each group, helping identify underlying categories of data sets, and predicting future stock prices more accurately by considering volatility and noise factors.
 If you’re looking for an efficient way to find patterns within complicated datasets or need help modeling natural phenomena like natural disasters or customer behavior analysis in your marketing, gaussian mixture models could be the right choice.

 - Positively Skewed Probability Distributions: Examples - March 21, 2023

 - Maximum Likelihood Estimation: Concepts, Examples - March 20, 2023